-The HOME Program was created under Title II of the National Affordable Housing Act of 1990 to:
+The HOME Investment Partnership Program (HOME) was created under Title II of the National Affordable Housing Act of 1990 to:

 - Expand the supply of decent and affordable housing, particularly rental housing, for very low- and low-income Americans;